 Coastal Patterns Gallery features the work of Gregg Simpson.
-His career spans five decades, and includes work done in a range of styles, particularly surrealism and abstraction.
+His career spans five decades and includes work done in a range of styles, particularly surrealism and abstraction.
 Browse the categories of work – Abstracts, Landscapes, Figurations, and Works on Paper done in the mediums of painting, pastel, ink and mixed media.
 Shipping costs within North America are included in the purchase price of all works on this site.